THE JESUS-SHAPED WAY

 · The Holy Spirit speaks to us through the written Word of God and inspired people.

-Obviously, there is far more teaching in the Bible than this collection of statements.
+Obviously, the Bible contains far more teaching than this collection of statements.
 Jesus’ Truth is much wider and deeper than the Nicene Creed, but it is helpful to boil it down to the most important, defining truths of our faith.
 But what about the Way of Jesus?
-Somehow orthodox Christianity became all about the Truth but not about the Way.
-And that pattern has continued down till today.
+Somehow orthodox Christianity became all about the Truth, but it forgot about the Way.
+That pattern has continued till today.
 Most people think of Christianity as a collection of beliefs, rather than faith in truths expressed through a lifestyle that creates an extraordinary Jesus-shaped life.
+That is why so often those who agree with the Truth of Jesus aren’t able to love God, love each other, and love their neighbors the Way Jesus did.

 Just as there was confusion in the early church about the Trinity and the true nature of Jesus, there is confusion today about what it means to be a disciple of Jesus.
 Perhaps the greatest heresy of our time is the idea that a disciple is someone who simply understands and agrees with the Truth of Jesus.
-These truths are foundational to our faith, but a disciple is someone who not only believes the Truth of Jesus, but is also learning to follow the Way of Jesus!
+These truths are foundational to our faith, but a disciple is someone who not only believes the Truth of Jesus but is also learning to follow the Way of Jesus!
+This is what produces a Life characterized by loving God and neighbor.
 If we are going to learn how to follow the Way of Jesus, in addition to believing the Truth of Jesus, we will need a new creed, a “Disciples’ Creed,” that will become a foundation on which we can build a more Jesus-shaped life.

 Recovering the Way